- Why go Greek?

 4. Are there a lot of leadership opportunities in a sorority?

 Opportunities for leadership abound in the sororities at Willamette University.
 Each chapter is led by elected officers and supported by the governing body of Panhellenic Council.
 Members are encouraged to run for offices and participate on committees within their chapters and on Panhellenic Council.
-Sorority women are also leaders outside their chapters, as they are familiar faces in campus activities and organizations, such as Associated Students of Willamette University (ASWU), Willamette Events Board, the Collegian staff, intramurals and varsity athletics.
+Sorority women are also leaders outside their chapters, as they are familiar faces in campus activities and organizations, such as Opening Days Leadership, Associated Students of Willamette University (ASWU), Willamette Events Board, the Collegian staff, intramurals and varsity athletics.

 5. How important is philanthropy to the sororities at Willamette?